Biomedical Professional Practice - PgCert - Video

 In this section

 The part-time PgCert in Biomedical Professional Practice consists of three modules (60 credit points) and will be taken over two academic semesters.
 In semester one, students will study Quality Management (15 credit points).
-In semester two, the modules Evidence-Based Practice in Healthcare Sciences (30 credit points) and Medical and Healthcare Biotechnology (15 credit points) are taken.
+In semester two, the modules Evidence-Based Practice in Healthcare Sciences (30 credit points) and Advances in Medical Biotechnology and Healthcare Delivery (15 credit points) are taken.
 The flexible nature of the course allows students to study at their own pace.
-You can choose to study just one module at a time in semester two.
-Following successful completion of all modules (60 credits) the student will exit with a Postgraduate Certificate in Biomedical Professional Practice.
+Students may choose to study just one module at a time in semester two.
+Following successful completion of all modules (60 credits), the student will exit with a Postgraduate Certificate in Biomedical Professional Practice.

 This postgraduate certificate in biomedical professional practice course is part-time by online distance learning and is taken over two semesters.